zboothdev/lazyvim/README.md

-# 💤 LazyVim
+# 💤 Neovim configuration based on LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This repo is my neovim configuration based on the starter template for [LazyVim](https://github.com/LazyVim/LazyVim).

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to the LazyVim [documentation](https://lazyvim.github.io/installation) for more info.